Joe Manchin: If Bipartisan Deals Fails, 'Everything Falls Apart'

 “Is there still outstanding issues?
 Yeah.
 Nobody’s bailed,” he said.

-However, Senate Minority Leader Chuck Schumer (D-NY) called for the lawmakers involved with the framework to hurry up.
+However, Senate Majority Leader Chuck Schumer (D-NY) called for the lawmakers involved with the framework to hurry up.
 He even threatened to hold the Senate in session over the weekend or delay the August recess to get the deal done.

 “It’s time for everyone to get to yes and produce an outcome for the American people,” Schumer said.

-Note: Editor’s Note: At the time of publication, this article stated Sen. Chuck Schumer is the Senate minority leader.
-He is currently the majority leader.
-The language has been updated.